stjude/ChIPseqSpikeInFree/README.md

 If you use R, enter
 ```
-# Option 1. intall this package from CRAN
+# Option 1.
+Install this package from CRAN
 > install.packages("ChIPseqSpikeInFree")

-# Option 2. intall this package from GitHub
+# Option 2.
+Install this package from GitHub
 > install.packages("devtools")
 > library(devtools)
 > install_github("hongjianjin/ChIPseqSpikeInFree")